allyradomski/allyradomski.github.io/_posts/2099-1-1-realtime-events.md

 #### Importing into Unity

-After modelling it, I exported it and imported it into Uni.
+After modelling it, I exported it and imported it into Unity.
 I wanted to use the scrolling shader I made before for water, so decided to see what it'd feel and look like on the dome.
 I liked the way it looked.
 I went further with this and added blue Moroccan tiling as it felt like it suited the peacefulness of the water trickling down the wall.

 <video width="100%" height="auto" title="Adding textures to the lower dome" controls>